 Figure IV-2 shows water-level data available from representative wells in the coastal portion of the Seaside Basin monitor well network.
-This graph shows the water-level elevations in the two principal aguifer zones, the shallower Paso Robles Formation and the deeper Santa Margarita Sandstone, at both upgradient (Site FO-07) and downgradient (Site PCA East) locations from the Paralta production well, the largest capacity Cal-Am well in the coastal area.
-The graph illustrates the more dominant effect that production from the coastal Seaside Basin wells has had on water levels in the Santa Margarita The graph also illustrates the effect of changed water-supply practices resulting from SWRCB Order WR 95-10.
+This graph shows the water-level elevations in the two principal aquifer zones, the shallower Paso Robles Formation and the deeper Santa Margarita Sandstone, at both upgradient (Site FO-07) and downgradient (Site PCA East) locations from the Paralta production well, the largest capacity Cal-Am well in the coastal area.
+The graph illustrates the more dominant effect that production from the coastal Seaside Basin wells has had on water levels in the Santa Margarita The graph also illustrates the effect of changed water-supply practices Sandstone. resulting from SWRCB Order WR 95-10.
 Under the Order, Cal-Am was directed to maximize production from its Seaside Basin sources as a means to reduce production and associated impacts from the Carmel River system.
 This increased pumping resulted in a declining trend in Santa Margarita aquifer water levels, which are currently below sea level over a large area in the coastal portion of the basin.
 Seasonal recoveries associated with short-term reduced wintertime production and District aquifer storage and recovery (ASR) injection operations have not been sufficient to reverse the observed long-term downward water-level trend.
-However, the water-level responses in the Santa Margarita Aguifer at these locations indicate a lessening of the seasonal decline during WY 2017.
-The recovery of groundwater elevations in the deeper (Santa Margarita) wells seen in the graph is attributable to the District's ability to inject more water during a year that was characterized as Extremely Wet.
+However, the water-level responses in the Santa Margarita Aquifer at these locations indicate a lessening of the seasonal decline during WY 2017.
+The modest recovery of groundwater elevations in the deeper (Santa Margarita) wells seen in the graph is attributable to the District Aquifer Storage and Recovery (ASR) program.
 Additional information on the ASR program is available on the District website.
 Discussion of the Seaside Basin ASR Projects is included in Section XV.